devparth19/Stock-Market-Prediction/README.md

 I decided to use the LSTM architecture for the , [Apple], and [NVIDIA] data, as it performed better during hyperparameter tuning.
 For [Meta], the RNN architecture yielded marginally better results compared to LSTM model.

-__Why Use Early Stopping?__
-Early stopping is a regularization technique that helps prevent overfitting by halting the training process when the model's performance on the validation set stops improving.
-This ensures that the model generalizes well to unseen data rather than memorizing patterns from the training data.

-__Why Choose a Patience Value of 15?__
-A patience value of 15 strikes a balance between ensuring the model has enough time to converge and avoiding unnecessary training when improvements have plateaued.
-A smaller patience value (e.g., 5 or 10) might terminate training prematurely, especially in time series tasks, where validation loss often fluctuates before stabilizing.
-By allowing up to 15 epochs of no improvement, the model has the opportunity to fine-tune its weights and potentially discover a better solution.

-__Training Configuration__
-The total number of training epochs was set to 50.
-However, due to early stopping, training often concluded before reaching the maximum epoch limit, saving computational resources and reducing the risk of overfitting.

 __Results Summary__

 | **Dataset** | **Mean Absolute Error (MAE)** | **Mean Absolute Percentage Error (MAPE)** | **Symmetric Mean Absolute Percentage Error (sMAPE)** |